A private 10-day tour: imperial cities, the Sahara and Atlantic coast.

 - hot air balloon flight over Marrakech and its surroundings;

-- wine tasting at a domain in Essaouira;
+- wine tasting and lunch at a wine domain in Essaouira;

-- Moroccan cooking class with visit of the markets and district bakeries;
+- cooking your own tagine with a local family with visit of the markets and district bakeries;

 - traditional Moroccan hammam ( steam bath) with eucalyptus soap body scrub;

-- lunch at Richard Branson’s Atlas Mountains retreat;
+- lunch inside a Berber home or Richard Branson’s Atlas Mountains retreat;

-- prehistoric rock engravings, have tea with the nomads.
+- discover prehistoric rock engravings, have tea with the nomads.
 Pry out fossils;

 - buggy riding or sand boarding in the dunes;

 - guided trek/ hike in Dades Gorge/ High Atlas.

 Below you will find our rates based on two persons travelling together, with the relevant accommodation option: